shivammathur/setup-php/README.md

 ### Composer GitHub OAuth

 If you have a number of workflows which setup multiple tools or have many composer dependencies, you might hit the GitHub's rate limit for composer.
-To avoid that you can add a `OAuth` token to the composer's config by setting `COMPOSER_TOKEN` environment variable.
+To avoid that you can add an `OAuth` token to the composer's config by setting `COMPOSER_TOKEN` environment variable.
 You can use [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token "GITHUB_TOKEN documentation") secret for this purpose.

 ```yaml
 - name: Setup PHP